VKoniukh/VKoniukh/README.md

 - 👋 Hi, I’m Volodymyr Koniukh
 - 👀 I’m interested in programming, learning English and astronomy.
-- 🌱 I’m currently learning Java and recently completed JAVA SUMMER PROGRAM 2021 by EPAM
+- 🌱 I’m currently learning Java in Softserve IT Academy and recently completed JAVA SUMMER PROGRAM 2021 by EPAM
 - 📫 You can reach me in Telegram https://t.me/VKoniukh